-Your choice of diamond isn’t the only decision to make in selecting the perfect ring.
-While the center diamond deserves the most attention, you should also spend time finding the right setting.
+Your choice of diamond isn’t your only decision in selecting the perfect ring.
+While the center diamond deserves the most attention, spend time finding the right setting.

-The u-shaped setting for diamond rings is a modern variation of the traditional prong setting.
-If you’re looking for a setting that best displays the diamond, it could be the right choice for you.
+A U-shaped setting for diamond rings is a modern variation of the traditional prong setting.

 What is a U-Shaped Setting?

-The primary advantage of u-shaped settings are they allow a significant amount of the diamond to be shown.
+The primary advantage of U-shaped settings is they allow a significant amount of the diamond to be shown.

-For those wanting to showcase the center diamond, you want to choose a setting that doesn’t cover up too much of it.
+For those wanting to showcase the center diamond, choose a setting that doesn’t cover up too much of it.
 Bezel settings, for example, secure the diamond but cover its outer edge.

-Light can properly enter and exit the diamond instead of being blocked by the band or prong tips in prominent areas.
+Light properly enters and exits the diamond instead of being blocked by the band or prong tips in prominent areas.
 This creates a higher degree of brilliance for the stone.